 Hear the word "prophet" and the names Jeremiah, Isaiah, Ezekiel, Jesus or Mohammed may come to mind.
 While these are figures from the distant past, Rabbi Shmuel Fortman Hapartzi is training a new generation of prophets for a new age.

-FRENKEL: Rabbi Shmuel Fortman Hapartzi gets a phone call from a prospective student.
-He's inquiring about the Cain and Abel School for the Prophets.
-It's named for the sons of Adam and Eve who, in the Bible, were the first human beings born of a woman to speak directly to God and therefore, Fortman says, the first prophets.
+Fortman runs the Cain and Abel School for Prophets in Tel Aviv.
+It's named for the sons of Adam and Eve who, in the Bible, were the first human beings born of woman to speak directly to God and therefore, Fortman says, the first prophets.

-HAPARTZI: And there are people with a - religious background and without, women as well as men, and at the basic level even non-Jewish people can come.
+"There are people with a religious background and without, women as well as men.
+And at the basic level, even non-Jewish people can come," he says.

 Fortman says he draws his curriculum from rabbinic texts and other "kosher" or traditionally accepted sources.
 Coursework includes learning to interpret dreams and divination.
 More then a dozen students have already signed up, and Fortman says many show promise.

 Warming up by heaters before class starts, several students said they'd come because something was missing in their lives.
 They refused to speak on tape, but a recently widowed Orthodox woman with four children said she wanted to speak to God and get some answers.
 A secular male student had tried astrology and numerology but was now looking for something new.
 Fortman, citing the need for spiritual concentration, would not let NPR record the class, which included a discussion of how a 15th century rabbi tried to speak to God.

 Fortman acknowledged he's breaking new ground.